Available in Nexus Repository OSS and Nexus Repository Pro

-- Stores artifacts and metadata for Nexus repositories.
-Each repository is a subdirectory that contains the artifacts in a repository.
-If the repository is a proxy repository, the storage directory will contain locally cached artifacts from the remote repository.
-If the repository is a hosted repository, the storage directory will contain all artifacts in the repository.
+- Stores components and metadata repositories.
+Each repository is a subdirectory that contains the components in a repository.
+If the repository is a proxy repository, the storage directory will contain locally cached components from the remote repository.
+If the repository is a hosted repository, the storage directory will contain all components in the repository.
 If you need to back-up the contents of a repository, you should back up the contents of the storage directory.

-- Contains an index which Nexus uses to store events and other information to support internal operations.
-Nexus uses this index to store feeds and history.
+- Contains an index that the repository manager uses to store events and other information to support internal operations.
+The user interface exposes this data with the system feeds.

 - Folder used for temporary storage.

-- If you have configured scheduled jobs to remove snapshot artifacts or to delete other information from repositories, the deleted data will be stored in this directory.
-To empty this trash folder, view a list of Nexus repositories, and then click on the Trash icon in the Nexus user interface.
+- If you have configured scheduled jobs to remove snapshot components or to delete other information from repositories, the deleted data will be stored in this directory.
+To empty this trash folder, view a list of repositories, and then click on the Trash icon in the user interface.